KnpLabs/mink-demo/README.md

     pear install phpunit/PHPUnit

+And ofcourse, you need install Behat and Mink:

+    pear channel-discover pear.behat.org

+    pear install behat/behat
+    pear install behat/mink-beta

-You need to install Sahi if you want to test your website in a real browser.
+Also, you need to install Sahi if you want to test your website in a real browser.
 Download the Sahi jar from the [http://sahi.co.in/w/](Sahi website)

 ### Usage